Packet Clearing House: Overview

+As of 2023, DNS servers operated by PCH employ routers from multiple vendors for redundancy through diversity, and for the same purpose use CentOS and Debian simultaneously as well as nsd, bind9 and dnsdist DNS server software.

+Funding

 PCH has more than 500 institutional donors, including the Soros Open Society Institute, which funded PCH in developing open source tools which help Internet service providers (ISPs) optimize their traffic routing, reduce costs and increase performance of Internet service delivered to the public; the United Nations Development Programme; Cisco Systems; NTT/Verio; Lumen; Equinix; the governments of Sweden, Denmark, Canada, Mexico, France, Singapore, Chile, Switzerland, and the United States; and hundreds of Internet service providers and individuals.